- Fitness Equipment Removals/

 Moving preparation tips for gym equipment

-Since you don’t plan on hiring professional packers, recruit at least two friends or family members to help you.
+Since you don’t plan on hiring professional packers, enlist the help of at least two friends or family members.
 No matter how strong and capable you are, it’s best to have a reliable “team” with you during moving day.

 Choose sturdy packing containers.
 Standard boxes won’t cut it when moving weights, so you may want to resort to heavy-duty packing boxes, plastic bins, and crates instead.